Augustine's Catholic Church, located in Austin, Nevada, is Nevada's

 with a strong historic aura.
 The wood and tin clad spire rises

-seventy five feet making the structure seem very tall with
+seventy five feet making the structure seem very tall with its

 church was sold to a private party who formed a nonprofit organization

 to restore and renovate the structure.

 Augustineís will eventually house a cultural and arts center

 for the community of Austin and Central Nevada.
 Activities will

-include artist workshops, historic presentations and
+include artist workshops, historic presentations and dramas,

 look forward to hosting weddings and family celebrations.
+The

-Augustineís is listed on the National Register of Historic
+Augustineís is listed on the National Register of Historic Places,

-nonprofit organization.
+organization.
 Donations are gratefully accepted to help save

 this wonderful structure and piece of history.